johannesthoma/jtsoft.at/drafts/reactos-gdb-new.markdown

     cd RosBE-Unix-2.2.1
     ./RosBE-Builder.sh

-Answer the questions
+Answer the questions (like installation directory)
-TODO: do again and check
+We assume that the installation directory is

+    /home/johannes/reactos/RosBE

+in this document.

 ## Step 2: Check out current ReactOS source code